keebio/keebio-docs/docs/quefrency-build-guide.md

 If you're using through hole diodes, bend 'em up.
 Here, I'm just bending it around my finger.
 Then tear the paper off carefully as not to bend them.

+## Solder diodes, reset push buttons, TRRS jacks

 ![](assets/images/quefrency/NgokqZH.jpg)

+!!! info "It is recommened to install the diodes on the bottom of the PCB, instead of the top side as shown in these pictures"
+    This way, if a diode goes bad, it's very simple to replace.
+If you choose to install them on the top, should any go bad, you will regret this, as you won't be able to replace the faulty component easily.

 Insert the diodes.
 The orientation of all the diodes are the same, they are vertically oriented, with the band on the diodes facing towards the bottom, square pad.

 Through-hole diodes will have a black band, SMD diodes have a white band.

-**Note**bakingpy suggests always installing the diodes on the bottom of the PCB.
-This way, if a diode goes bad, it's very simple to replace.
-If you choose to install them on the top, should any go bad, you will regret this.
-I've done it before, I hope never to do it again, yet I put them topside for some reason.
-Don't be me, listen to bakingpy's advice!

 ![](assets/images/quefrency/XNP7s38.jpg)